AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 To add a content module, perform the steps below:

 1. Click **Add Modules**.
 You can see four options to add modules.
 The first option is to add Self Paced Modules.
-These are the modules that you create and add to the module library in Adobe Captivate Prime.
+These are the modules that you create and add to the module library in Adobe Learning Manager.
 These second option is to set up the Virtual Classroom.
 The third one is to set up a Classroom Module, and the fourth is Activity Module.

    ![](assets/select-module-type.png)